benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     print(f"Sorry, I couldn't understand {command!r}")
 ```

-Apart from being a bit shorter, I think it's fair to say that the structural matching version is significantly easier to read, and the variable binding avoids the manual indexing like `fields[1]`.
+Apart from being a bit shorter, I think it's fair to say that the structural matching version is easier to read, and the variable binding avoids the manual indexing like `fields[1]`.
 In pure readability terms, this example seems like a clear win for pattern matching.

 The tutorial also provides examples of class-based matching, in what is presumably part of the game's event loop: